ikhancode/RESTful-WebApp-CS-UoA/README.md

-# RESTful-WebApp-CS-UoA
+# RESTful Web Application (including Pen - Testing)

-A simple web app that consumes and displays data from a web-server using XMLHttpRequest
+A simple web app to show how real-time data is retrieved from a server via the use of XMLHttpRequest.

+This was done as a project for Computer Science 335 at the University of Auckland